yohanmoon/cs361_backup_service/README.md

   * `Socket`
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Instruction -->
 ## Instruction

-Communication between the server(microservice) and the client program is made via `Socket` Currently, the source file path and the backup interval are entered at the begging of the program as the microservice does not know where the client plans to hold the source file.
+Communication between the server(microservice) and the client program is made via `Socket`.
+Currently, the source file path and the backup interval are entered at the beginning of the program as the microservice does not know where the client plans to hold the source file.

 Start the client program after above user inputs are made.